Interstate 66: Interstate 81 to Dunn Loring

 I-66 begins at a directional T interchange with I-81 near Middletown, Virginia.
 It heads east as a four-lane freeway and meets US 522/US 340 at a partial cloverleaf interchange.
 The two routes head south to Front Royal and north to Lake Frederick.
-I-66 continues east, paralleling SR 55 (John Marshall Highway) and meeting US 17 at a partial interchange with no access from southbound US 17 to westbound I-66.
-SR 55 also merges onto the freeway at this interchange, forming a three-way concurrency that ends near Marshall, with SR 55 leaving with U.S. Route 17 Business (US 17 Bus.) and US 17 leaving at the next exit.
+I-66 continues east and crosses the Blue Ridge at Manassas Gap, paralleling SR 55 (John Marshall Highway) and meeting US 17 at a partial interchange with no access from southbound US 17 to westbound I-66.
+SR 55 also merges onto the freeway at this interchange, forming a three-way concurrency that ends near Marshall, with SR 55 leaving along with U.S. Route 17 Business (US 17 Bus.) and US 17 leaving at the next exit.
+The freeway then passes through Bull Run Mountain at Thoroughfare Gap.

-Expanding to six lanes and continuing to parallel SR 55, I-66 enters the towns of Haymarket and Gainesville, reaching interchanges with US 15 (James Madison Highway) and US 29 (Lee Highway) in each town, respectively.
-The highway then heads to the south of the Manassas National Battlefield Park and to the north of the Bull Run Regional Park.
+Expanding to six lanes, and continuing to parallel SR 55, I-66 enters the towns of Haymarket and Gainesville, reaching interchanges with US 15 (James Madison Highway) and US 29 (Lee Highway) in each town, respectively.
+The highway then expands to ten lanes and heads to the south of Manassas National Battlefield Park and to the north of Bull Run Regional Park.
 The highway reaches another interchange with US 29 and passes to the north of Centreville and meets SR 28 (Sully Road) at an interchange with cloverleaf and stack elements to it.
 SR 28 heads north to Dulles International Airport and south to Manassas.

 The freeway then meets SR 286 (Fairfax County Parkway), US 50 (Lee Jackson Memorial Highway), and SR 123 (Chain Bridge Road) at a series of interchanges providing access to D.C. suburbs.
 The Orange Line and Silver Line of the Washington Metro begin to operate in the median here, as the highway reaches a large interchange with the I-495 (Capital Beltway).

-I-66 has a tolled high-occupancy vehicle lane (HO/T lane) from US 15 to the Capital Beltway.
+I-66 has two tolled HOT lanes from US 29 in Gainesville to the Capital Beltway.